platformsh/platformsh-docs/docs/src/languages/php/xdebug.md

         cookies: ['/^SS?ESS/', 'XDEBUG_SESSION']
 ```

+Xdebug has numerous configuration options available.
+They can be set the same way as any other [PHP setting](./_index.md#php-settings).
+For a full list of available options, consult the [Xdebug documentation](https://xdebug.org/docs/).

-## Using Xdebug
+## 2. Use Xdebug

 ### Open a tunnel

 From your local checkout of your application, run `platform environment:xdebug` (or just `platform xdebug`) to open an SSH tunnel to the server.
 That SSH tunnel allows your IDE and the server to communicate debug information securely.

 By default, Xdebug operates on port 9003.
-(Xdebug 2 used port 9000).
 Generally, it's best to configure your IDE to use that port.
 If you wish to use an alternate port use the `--port` flag.

 To close the tunnel and terminate the debug connection, press `Ctrl-C`.

 {{< note title="On Dedicated Generation 3" >}}
-Note that because you have several VMs running but your tunnel is connected to only one of them, your requests won't always reach the same host.
+Note that because you have several VMs running, but your tunnel is connected to only one of them, your requests won't always reach the same host.
 {{< /note >}}

 ### Install an Xdebug helper

 While Xdebug can be triggered from the browser by adding a special query parameter, the preferred way is to use a browser plugin helper.
 One is available for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/xdebug-helper-for-firefox/) and for [Chrome](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc).
 Their respective plugin pages document how to trigger them when needed.

-## Using PHPStorm
+## 3. (optional) Use PHPStorm

 The configuration for Xdebug is slightly different for each IDE.
 The configuration instructions below are for PHPStorm/IntelliJ due to its popularity in the PHP ecosystem.